gersoncfilho/java-database-capstone/schema-architecture.md

 `MySqlRepositories` and `MongoDbRepository`.

 Repositories have access to the **domain layer**, including models/entities, and interact directly with the databases.

+## Data flow

+1. The user will interact with the application through AdminDashboard or DoctorDashboard.
+2. These dashboards will request to the Thymeleaf controllers to render HTML content.
+3. The action triggered by these dashboards will be redirected to the appropriate REST module.
+4. These rest modules will handle the business logic and interact with the service layer.
+5. The service layer will access the appropriate repository.
+6. Each repository will interact with appropriate models/entities and perform the necessary database operations.

 👉 Next: [How to build/run the project](./SETUP.md)